 - foods containing added sugar and salt

-Smoking tobacco and drinking a lot of alcohol can also make the symptoms of RA worse.
+Smoking tobacco and drinking a lot of alcohol can also worsen the symptoms of RA.

 People who smoke should see their doctor about quitting as soon as possible.
 Smoking can trigger RA and contribute to disease severity and progression.